Am I in Perimenopause?

 Once we hit age 35 to 40, hormone balance suffers as estrogen, progesterone, testosterone, cortisol, thyroid, and insulin, may become “out of whack.”
 It’s gradual for some and dramatic for others.
 But perimenopause and menopause do not need to cause any suffering.
 Or as one woman expressed it to me: “hormone hell.”

-How do you know if you are in Perimenopause.
-Is this you?
+How to know if you are in Perimenopause: Is this you?

 Feel the need to wear yoga pants or leggings to make room for the roll around your waist, which seemed to arrive overnight?

 Emotional instability—for the first time in your life, you burst into tears at a moment’s notice